What Happens If I Surrender My House in Chapter 7 Bankruptcy?

 Can I File for Bankruptcy and Keep My House Without Paying for It?

 The simple answer is no. If you want to keep your house in bankruptcy, you must continue to pay your monthly mortgage, among other things.
-If you can't afford it, you must surrender it or lose it to foreclosure.
+If you can't afford it, you'll surrender it or lose it to foreclosure.

 When you bought your house, you agreed it would serve as collateral for the mortgage.
 The agreement gave your lender a lien (a type of ownership interest) on your house.
 The lien allows the lender to recover the home if you don't pay your mortgage.

 Filing for bankruptcy won't remove a mortgage lien.
 If you don't pay your mortgage, the lender can enforce the lien by foreclosing on the house after your Chapter 7 case ends.
-Foreclosure could occur sooner in Chapter 7 or 13 if the bankruptcy court grants a motion to lift the automatic stay and allows the lender to take the home.
+A foreclosure could occur sooner if the bankruptcy court grants a motion to lift the automatic stay and allows the lender to take the home.

 Learn everything you must do to keep a house in Chapter 7 bankruptcy.